Annual Appeal Letter

 Concerts in Motion brings so much joy to the community because our mission is a win-win for everyone involved.
 Our students and professional musicians often tell us that playing in the outreach is so meaningful it reminds them why they decided to play music.
 Likewise, our recipients tell us how deeply grateful they are that we took the time to visit and bring them "their" music.

-We had many new initiatives this year including reaching palliative care floors at Mount Sinai Hospital, as well as working with underserved middle school students who participated in intergenerational concerts for their own communities.
+We had many new initiatives this year including reaching palliative care floors at Mount Sinai Hospital, as well as deepening our work with underserved middle school students who participated in intergenerational concerts for their own communities.

 Music is a powerful tool that can transform lives.
 We feel so fortunate for your support every year in order to fulfill this important mission in our community.

-Over the past year, Concerts in Motion has had a strong and positive impact in six key areas:
+Over the past year, Concerts in Motion has had a strong, positive impact in six key areas:

 Providing valuable service opportunities for youth.
-Our youth program continues to thrive.
-This year we again increased the number of private, in-home concerts presented by youth: we are now reaching six homebound individuals weekly with concerts of up to four youth performers.
-We have also been able to diversify the youth program by working with middle school students attending Goddard Riverside's Beacon Program and MS188 the Island School, and students residing at Lincoln Square Neighborhood Center.
+Our caring young performers continued to make a difference this year.
+Through our youth program we were able to reach six homebound individuals weekly with concerts of up to four youth performers, and we completed the second year of our pilot project that links youth from public middle schools or after school programs with older adults at local settlement houses.
 Our goal is to make our youth program accessible to interested, caring young musicians whether or not they have the resources to take formal music lessons.
-Youth who stay with us through their high school years are able to take part in the High School Leaders program, which in addition to performing and encouraging their peers to volunteer, also gives these older students an opportunity to guide and support middle school students in addition to performing themselves.
+Youth who stay with us through their high school years are able to take part in the High School Leaders program, which gives these older students an opportunity to guide and support middle school students in addition to performing themselves.
 Performing with Concerts in Motion makes it possible for young people to view music as an opportunity to reach and connect with others, rather than as a personal competition.
 We have seen youth undergo tremendous, even transformative, growth during their time with us.